gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 constexpr auto deduced_arguments_count = std::tuple_size<deduced_function_arguments_t<F, Args...>>::value;
 ```

 This implements the tool we need in order to reflect on generic lambdas.
-Istead of using `function_arguments_t` to reflect parameters off them, we will use `deduced_function_arguments_t`.
+Instead of using `function_arguments_t` to reflect parameters off them, we will use `deduced_function_arguments_t`.

 To implement magic call, we will call `magic_val<P>` for all the first parameters.
 The number of parameters to get through `magic_val` is the total number of parameter the function takes minus the number of provided arguments.
 To do this, we will use an index sequence:
 ```c++